 Goat's Milk Cheeses---Chevres:

 Chevres make excellent dessert cheeses, served with bread and fruit.
-The French wines recommended to drink with these unique cheeses are modest white wines or
+The French wines recommended to drink with these unique cheeses are modest white wines or roses.

-Banon - . - A round flat disk in small and large sizes,
+Banon _ A round flat disk in small and large sizes,

 this cheese is a specialty of